 The Crisis of Fentanyl Exposure in Babies

 The problem of women using drugs during pregnancy is widespread and concerning.
-Most women know that consuming illicit substances while pregnant is harmful to the unborn baby, but only a tiny percentage of addicted women enter treatment.
+Most women know that consuming illicit substances while pregnant is harmful to the unborn baby, but only a tiny percentage of women enter addiction treatment.

 Many issues are caused by using drugs during pregnancy, such as stillbirth, birth defects, and neonatal abstinence syndrome, where babies born with fentanyl or other drug exposure experience withdrawal symptoms at birth.
 This is because their bodies have become dependent on the drug the mother was taking during pregnancy.

-Help to Prevent Fentanyl Baby Syndrome
+Help to Prevent Fetal Fentanyl Syndrome

-At Avenues Recovery, we offer one-on-one and group therapies, holistic therapies, and other beneficial programs that utilize the most updated techniques by the most professional staff to help our patients achieve a drug-free life.
+As with any addictive substance, professional intervention is needed to help people wean off fentanyl safely and stay sober for the long term.
+At Avenues Recovery, we offer one-on-one and group therapies, holistic therapies, and other beneficial programs that use the latest techniques, delivered by our most professional staff, to help our patients achieve a drug-free life.